THE NEW YORK SEPHARDIC JEWISH FILM FESTIVAL 2016 EDITION

 Through the poignant medium of film, the New York Sephardic Jewish Film Festival (NYSJFF) provides viewers with an understanding of the rich mosaic culture of Jews from the Middle East and greater Sephardic Diaspora.
 Contemporary voices steeped in history and tradition are celebrated throughout this week-long series of events, including première screenings, intriguing stories, poignant documentaries, filmmaker Q&As, and Pomegranate Awards ceremony.

-March 12th - 9pm : HOW TO WIN ENEMIES by Gabriel Lichtman
+Director will be in attendance for Q&A March 12th - 9pm : HOW TO WIN ENEMIES by Gabriel Lichtman

 March 13th - 2pm : PRINCE OF EGYPT by Brenda Chapman, Steve Hickner & Simon Wells Free film screening, kids party, and special prize awarded for best costume.
 Ages 8+